A solo road trip to Jefferson, Texas, might be what you need!

 Here is an 8-mile narrated train ride through the scenic Big Cypress Bayou.
 This excursion is great for the whole family.
 Visit the Historic Jefferson Railway for more information.
 It’s only opened on Saturdays, so I missed this one.

 Rent a Kayak or Canoe

 There are several places in town where you can rent kayaks and canoes.
 Made In The Shade is one place.
-Their’s is $25/per person and comes with life jackets, oars, plastic phone cases, and an ice chest full of water—all for $25 a person for 2 hours.
+Theirs are $25/per person and come with life jackets, oars, plastic phone cases, and an ice chest full of water—all for $25 a person for 2 hours.